Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 Once a valid local address has been added in Gusto for one or more employee(s), you can add your tax account information:

-The Colorado Department of Unemployment has a new Paid Family & Medical Leave Insurance (FAMLI) program that affects your company’s payroll starting Jan 1, 2023.
+The Colorado Department of Unemployment launched a Paid Family & Medical Leave Insurance (FAMLI) program affecting payroll starting Jan 1, 2023.

-As your payroll provider, we’ll withhold and remit employee and—if you’re required to pay them—employer contributions for all payrolls with check dates beginning in Q1 2023.
+As your payroll provider, we’ll withhold and send employee and, if required, employer contributions for payrolls with check beginning in Q1 2023.

-All Colorado employers with 1 or more qualifying employees must register for a FAMLI account, regardless of whether they are required to pay the employer portion of this tax.
+All Colorado employers with at least one qualifying employee must register for a FAMLI account, even if they do not owe the employer portion of the tax.
+Employers must still send payments for their employees.

-If you offer your employees an equivalent private plan, you must apply for the private plan approval with the FAMLI Division.
-In the case your plan is approved, contact Gusto to let us know you’ve received approval from FAMLI to use your equivalent plan.
+If you offer an equivalent private plan, you must apply for approval with the FAMLI Division.
+Once approved, contact Gusto to confirm your plan’s approval status.

 To get an overview of the process, see the step-by-step instructions in this video.
 Then: